DrDelfino/Thomas-Neff/README.md

 # Thomas-Neff

 A personal website for Thomas Neff.
-Built from scratch with Bootstrap and deployed with Netlify.
+Built with Bootstrap and deployed with Netlify.